arlofonseca/fivem-parking/README.md

 ### Setup

-- Download the latest release [from here](https://github.com/bebomusa/bgarage/releases).
-- Extract the contents of the `bgarage.zip` file into a newly created folder named `bgarage`.
+1. Click on the green `Code` button to download the source code.
+2. Extract the files from the `bgarage-lib-context-menu.zip` archive.
+3. Make a new folder named `bgarage` and transfer the extracted files into it.
-- Insert the `bgarage` folder into your `resources` directory.
+4. Put the `bgarage` folder into your `resources` directory.
-- Execute the queries in `sql/install.sql` in your database.
+5. Execute the queries found in `sql/install.sql` in your database.
-- Include `start bgarage` in the location where your resources are initiated.
+6. Add `start bgarage` to the location where your resources are initialized.
-- Adjust `config.lua` to fit your needs.
+7. Adjust `config.lua` to fit your needs.

 ## Usage